“The Figure” by Jacques Lipchitz

 Jacques Lipchitz was a Lithuanian Jewish sculptor, whose work was influenced by cubism.
 He lived and worked in France, USA, Israel and Italy.
-Lipchitz was absorbed by themes of love, motherhood, homeland, humanity and of goodness and evil as depicted in the images of the Old Testament of Greek and Roman mythology.
+Lipchitz was absorbed by themes of love, motherhood, homeland, humanity and goodness and evil as depicted in the images of the Old Testament of Greek and Roman mythology.

 - Title: The Figure